Chiefs continue to reshape defense with trade to send Dee Ford to 49ers for 2020 pick

-The Chiefs’ defensive overhaul intensified Tuesday night, this time with a trade sending pass rusher Dee Ford to the 49ers.
+The Chiefs’ defensive overhaul intensified Tuesday night, this time with a trade sending pass rusher Dee Ford to the San Francisco 49ers.

-Ford, who was franchise tagged by the organization a week ago, will go to the 49ers in exchange for a 2020 second-round pick, a source confirmed to The Star.
+Ford, a recipient of the organization’s franchise tag a week ago, will go to the 49ers in exchange for a 2020 second-round pick, a source confirmed to The Star.

 According to a report from ESPN’s Josina Anderson, the deal is in line to be a five-year contract worth $87.5 million.